Skrylar/ImpromptuModular/README.md

 ![IM](res/img/Tact.jpg)

 A touch-like controller module with dual CV outputs and variable rate of change.
-This module is under development and may undergo further changes which may or may not break compatibility.
-Controls:

-**ATTV**: Typical attenuverter to control the maximum CV range output by the module.
+**ATTV**: Typical attenuverter to set the maximum CV range output by the module.
 At full right, a 0 to 10V CV is produced, and at full left, a 0 to -10V CV is produced.

 **RATE**: Transition time of CV, from 0 (instant transition) to 2 seconds per volt.
 Transition time is the inverse of slew rate.

-**LINK**: Both controls are liked and will be synchronized to the same value.
+**LINK**: Both controls are linked and will be synchronized to the same value.
 Useful when controlling stereo sounds.

 **ARROW Inputs**: CV inputs for setting the CVs to their top/bottom most position.
-These are an edge sentitive inputs with a 1V threshold.
+These are edge sentitive inputs with a 1V threshold.

 ([Back to module list](#modules))